AddyRdz/js-muscle-memory/README.md

 ```

 ### Task 5: Function Muscle Memory

-Practice typing the syntax for functions. **Type each snippet 10 times.** Focus on using
+- Goal: Practice typing the syntax for functions.
+- Task: Type each snippet 10 times.
-proper style and indentation.
+- Note: Focus on using proper style and indentation.
 Be sure to test your code by running it after
 each repetition.
-You'll be surprised and also annoyed at what details you missed!
+- Note: You'll be surprised and also annoyed at what details you missed!
 Learn from those typos.

 ```js
 function sayHello(name) {
   let msg = 'Hello, ' + name + '.
 How are you?';